A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Empirical Estimates of Quantile Difference

-where $\rho_\tau(x) = x(\tau - \ind{x<0})$ is the check function from QR.
-Even if \eqref{eq:tail} is misspecified, \citet{angrist2006quantile} show that QR finds the best linear approximation to the conditional quantile function.\footnote{This result is analogous to OLS, which finds the best linear approximation to the conditional \emph{expectation} function, even if the model is misspecified.} The use of QR to estimate the difference between the physical and risk-neutral distribution is rather different from common approaches in the literature that estimate the SDF using a physical PDF from historical data (see, for example, \citet{ait2000nonparametric}, \citet{jackwerth2000recovering} and \citet{rosenberg2002empirical}).
-The QR approach leverages on directly observed data $\{\omrkt,\cquant \}_{t=1}^T$ that also belong to the same information set.
-Hence, this approach is not prone to the mismatched information critique of \citet{linn2018pricing}. \\
+Even if the world is not risk-neutral, the model in \eqref{eq:tail} can still be correctly specified, as is the case for conditional lognormal models (see Section \ref{sec:logn}).
+When the model is misspecified, the estimation in \eqref{eq:qr_est} remains meaningful as QR finds the best linear approximation to the conditional quantile function \citep{angrist2006quantile}.\footnote{This result is analogous to OLS, which finds the best linear approximation to the conditional \emph{expectation} function, even if the model is misspecified.} Since the risk-neutral quantile itself is a highly non-linear transformation of state variables, the model can accommodate non-linear dependence between the physical quantile function and state variables driving the economy.
+The benefit of using the risk-neutral quantile function as a regressor is that it does not require the econometrician to take a stand on the state variables driving the physical distribution.
+Furthermore, both $\omrkt$ and $\cquant$ are conditioned on the same information set, thus avoiding the mismatched information critique of \citet{linn2018pricing}. \\